ctoestreich/CoffeeScriptAntTasks/README.md

 * `verbose` - prints a message to the console for every file processed.

+* `nesting` - will inherit and maintin directory nested directory structure in the fileset base directories.

 The `CoffeeScript` task supports the typical "fileSet" sort of nested elements, as near as I can tell.
 This is how you specify input files.
 To generate the name of the output file, the path